Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Dicke model

 The challenges to reach large light-matter interactions in atomic physics due to the small dipole moment of the atomic transitions~\cite{Raimond2001} hindered experimental realizations of the Dicke model for decades.
 Even though superradiance was verified in pumped atomic gases twenty years after Dicke's proposal~\cite{Skribanowitz1973}, it was not until 2010, when a non-equilibrium Dicke model was implemented in the translational degrees of freedom of a Bose-Einstein condensate within an optical cavity~\cite{Baumann2010}, that the superradiant quantum phase transition was observed experimentally in terms of the self-organization of the condensate~\cite{Nagy2010}.
 Since then, many tunable quantum many-body systems have emerged as promising setups for realizing the Dicke model and its variants.
 Several platforms have reached ultra-strong light-matter coupling, including superconducting circuits, microcavity semiconductors (inorganic and organic), and optomechanical systems.
 For a full description of the state-of-the-art, see Refs.~\cite{FornDiaz2019,Kockum2019,MarquezPeraca2020}.

-Among the contemporary experimental proposals for the realization of the Dicke model, there are setups with ultracold atoms~\cite{Schneble2003,Baumann2010,Nagy2010,Keeling2010,Baumann2011,Ritsch2013,Klinder2015,Kollar2017}, trapped ions~\cite{Harkonen2009,Cohn2018,Safavi2018}, cavity-assisted Raman transitions~\cite{Dimer2007,Baden2014,Zhang2018}, and superconducting circuits~\cite{Blais2004,Casanova2010,Mezzacapo2014,Jaako2016,DeBernardis2018}.
+Among the contemporary experimental proposals for the realization of the Dicke model, there are setups with ultracold atoms~\cite{Schneble2003,Baumann2010,Nagy2010,Keeling2010,Baumann2011,Ritsch2013,Klinder2015,Kollar2017}, trapped ions~\cite{Harkonen2009,Cohn2018,Safavi2018}, cavity-assisted Raman transitions~\cite{Dimer2007,Baden2014,Zhang2018,Kroeze2018}, spin-orbit coupled Bose-Einstein condensates~\cite{Hamner2014}, and superconducting circuits~\cite{Blais2004,Casanova2010,Mezzacapo2014,Jaako2016,DeBernardis2018}.
 Focusing on the ultra-strong-coupling regime, Ref.~\cite{Dareau2018} shows a mechanical analog of the Dicke model by coupling the spin of individual neutral atoms to their quantized motion in an optical trapping potential.
-Spectroscopic evidence for a Dicke superradiant phase transition was achieved with ErFeO$_3$ in Ref.~\cite{KimARXIV}.
+Spectroscopic evidence for a Dicke superradiant phase transition was achieved with ErFeO$_3$ in Ref.~\cite{Kim2024}.
 A recent proposal for the detection of ground-state virtual photons employs unconventional ``light fluxonium''-like superconducting quantum circuit implemented by superinductors to allow an efficient conversion of virtual photons into real ones.
-This would enable their detection with resources available to present-day quantum technologies ~\cite{Giannelli2024}.
-In an open system, a first-order dissipative phase transition could be observed in an optical cavity QED setting, where the stable co-existing phases are quantum states, exploiting the collective enhancement of the coupling between the atoms and the cavity field~\cite{Gabor2023}.
+This would enable their detection with resources available to present-day quantum technologies~\cite{Giannelli2024}.

 In the classical limit, the standard and deformed Dicke models have been implemented in the laboratory using resonant circuits~\cite{Quiroz2020,Quiroz2023}, where signatures of the ground-state phase transition and of the presence of chaos were observed.